-10. AUTHORITIY OF INTERNAL AUDIT
+11. AUTHORITY OF INTERNAL AUDIT

-- 10.1 The Audit and Governance Committee, via approval of this Audit Charter and in line with the expectations of the Council's Constitution, endorses the authority of Internal Audit officers acting in proper pursuit of their duties. - 10.2 The Head of Internal Audit has rights of: - an unrestricted ability to plan and undertake audit assignments - direct access to the Chair of the Audit and Governance Committee - reporting directly and direct access to the Chief Executive - direct access to all Councillors - direct access to the Chief Finance Officer - direct access to the Monitoring Officer - 10.3 The Head of Internal Audit and Internal Audit officers are authorised to have: - Unrestricted access to all functions, records, property, and personnel
+- 11.1 The Audit and Governance Committee, via approval of this Audit Charter and in line with the expectations of the Council's Constitution, endorses the authority of Internal Audit officers acting in proper pursuit of their duties. - 11.2 The Head of Internal Audit has rights of: - an unrestricted ability to plan and undertake audit assignments - direct access to the Chair of the Audit and Governance Committee - reporting directly and direct access to the Chief Executive - direct access to all Councillors - direct access to the Chief Finance Officer - direct access to the Monitoring Officer - 11.3 The Head of Internal Audit and Internal Audit officers are authorised to have: - Unrestricted access to all functions, records, property, and personnel - The necessary assistance of any officer within the Council to provide information or explanations as required

-- The necessary assistance of any officer within the Council to provide information or explanations as required - The assistance of partner organisations and third-party suppliers where contract terms include internal audit access rights.
+• The assistance of partner organisations and third-party suppliers where contract terms include internal audit access rights.

-11. QUALITY OF INTERNAL AUDIT
+12. QUALITY OF INTERNAL AUDIT

-11.1 The Internal Audit team operates a Quality Assurance and Improvement Programme, with periodic assessments to confirm the service operates effectively.
-Results of internal and external assessments are shared with the Chair of the Audit and Governance Committee.
+- 12.1 The Internal Audit team operates a Quality Assurance and Improvement Programme, with periodic assessments to confirm the service operates effectively.
+External quality assessments shall be undertaken at least once every five years. - 12.2 Results of external assessments are shared with the Chair of the Audit and Governance Committee.
+Results of internal assessments are incorporated into the Quality Assurance and Improvement Programme, a summary of which is reported to the Audit and Governance Committee annually.

-12. FRAUD AND CORRUPTION
+13. FRAUD AND CORRUPTION

-- 12.1 The HOIA is also responsible for counter fraud activities, which are delivered by through a separate counter-fraud specialist team. - 12.2 Responsibility for the prevention and detection of fraud and corruption is a matter for all employees.
-The Anti-Fraud and Corruption Strategy and other supporting counter fraud policies set out the Council's approach. - 12.3 This Charter supports the approaches for reporting suspected or detected fraud, corruption, maladministration, irregularity, misappropriation or impropriety to the HOIA set out in the Anti-Fraud and Corruption Strategy and Whistleblowing Policy.
-Where there is a conflict in approach, the Anti-Fraud and Corruption Strategy and Whistleblowing Policy will take precedent. - 12.4 The HOIA will decide, based on the specific circumstances of an allegation or case, whether reports of fraud or irregularity are to be investigated by either Internal Audit, Corporate Fraud, jointly, or with the support of external agencies such as the Police. - 12.5 Where the routine work of Internal Audit highlights a risk of fraud, this shall be included in the resulting audit report and an appropriate action agreed with management.
+- 13.1 The HOIA is also responsible for counter fraud activities, which are delivered by through a separate counter-fraud specialist team. - 13.2 Responsibility for the prevention and detection of fraud and corruption is a matter for all employees.
+The Anti-Fraud and Corruption Strategy and other supporting counter fraud policies set out the Council's approach. - 13.3 This Charter supports the approaches for reporting suspected or detected fraud, corruption, maladministration, irregularity, misappropriation or impropriety to the HOIA set out in the Anti-Fraud and Corruption Strategy and Whistleblowing Policy. - 13.4 Where the routine work of Internal Audit highlights a risk of fraud, this shall be included in the resulting audit report and an appropriate action agreed with management.
+Details of the concern may be referred to the Corporate Fraud Manager without prior notice to the service area.